MyaThetHnin/social-network-analysis-platform/README.md

 ## Team

-This project was developed by a five-member team following the Agile Scrum methodology.
+This project was developed by a five-member team following the Agile Scrum methodology as a final year project.